-35. Financial instruments
+28. Financial instruments

 The following table shows the carrying amounts of financial assets and financial liabilities.
-The Group assessed that the fair values of cash and cash equivalents, rental deposits, trade and other receivables, trade and other payables, as well as current loans and borrowings and finance lease liabilities approximate their carrying amounts largely due to the short-term maturities of these instruments.
-Fair values of non-current rental deposits, loans and borrowings and financial liabilities immaterially differs from their carrying values.
+The Group assessed that the fair values of cash and cash equivalents, rental deposits, trade and other receivables, trade and other payables, as well as current loans approximates their carrying amounts largely due to the short-term maturities of these instruments.
+Fair values of non-current rental deposits, immaterially differs from their carrying values.
 Trade and other receivables and liabilities presented below does not include balance relating to taxes and employee settlements.

-As of 31 December 2022 and 2021 the Group did not have equity instrument measured at fair value.
-There were no transfers between fair value hierarchy levels in year 2022 and in year 2021.
+As of 31 December 2023 and 2022 the Group did not have equity instrument measured at fair value.
+There were no transfers between fair value hierarchy levels in year 2023 and in year 2022.